kdcgarber/TRS-IO-for-the-Model-1/README.md

 <br>

-These are not notes on the pcb build, just the code deploy to the TRS-IO v1.4<br>
+These are not notes on the pcb build, just the code deploy process for the TRS-IO v1.4<br>

 ## Notes